-Make sure the handlebar grips are secure and in good condition.
-If your grips are loose, or have cuts, tears or worn out areas, have your bike shop replace them.
+Make sure that the handlebar grips are secure and in good condition.
+If your grips are loose, or have cuts, tears or worn out areas, ask your bike shop to replace them.

 A WARNING: Loose or damaged handlebar grips or unsecured handlebar extensions can cause you to lose control, causing a crash resulting in serious injury or death.